 This unit also uses CR2 V batteries, which can last for a long time.
 But as I have mentioned earlier, the problem with this battery is that you can’t get one in a convenience store.
 You should stock up on one should you buy this rangefinder.

-There you have it—five of the top rated hunting rangefinders on Amazon.com.
+There you have it—five of the top rated hunting rangefinders of 2018.
 I can assure you that these rangefinders are all built to withstand extreme weather conditions in the wild.

 You will also have no problems using them while looking for a deer.
 Plus, these are lightweight and compact rangefinders that would not occupy a lot of space in your bag.

-Its up to you to determine the best hunting rangefinder for you.
+Its up to you to determine the best hunting rangefinder for you in this 2018.
 Read more reviews and compare prices of these rangefinders for hunting so you’ll know which model is best suited for you.